yuyuwu-com/springBoot_azure/README.md

 # springBoot_azure
-a basic spring boot java app using gradle change
+a basic spring boot java app using gradle

+change

     server.port = 8080

 to

     server.port = 80

 before uploading

-Then update the  guild.gradle file to point to a webapp you have on the portal.
+Then update the  build.gradle file to point to a webapp you have on the portal.

     azurewebapp
     {